MattPoppell/Module3Challenge/README.md

 https://mattpoppell.github.io/congenial-rotary-phone/

 ## Credits
 I had some excellent guidance from my tutor on this challenge.
 He assisted me in cleaning up my existing code and getting it to run smoother.
+This challenge also provided some starter code through the curriculum.
+It contained HTML, CSS, and JS files.
+All starter code provided by the curriculum was included in completion of this challenge.